openhwgroup/cvw/README.md

 Ubuntu users can install the tools by running

 	$ sudo $WALLY/bin/wally-tool-chain-install.sh

+The default installation directory is /opt/riscv defined by the environment variable RISCV.
+You must copy and edit ~/cvw/site-setup.sh to $RISCV/  ~/cvw/setup.sh sources $RISCV/site-setup.sh.
+This allows for customization of the site specific information such as commerical licenses and PATH variables.

+Change the following lines to point to the path and license server for your Siemens Questa and Synopsys Design Compiler installation and license server.
+If you only have Questa, you can still simulate but cannot run logic synthesis.
+If Questa or Design Compiler are already setup on this system then don't set these variables.

+	export MGLS_LICENSE_FILE=..         # Change this to your Siemens license server export SNPSLMD_LICENSE_FILE=..      # Change this to your Synopsys license server export QUESTAPATH=..                # Change this for your path to Questa export SNPSPATH=..                  # Change this for your path to Design Compiler

 See wally-tool-chain-install.sh for a detailed description of each component, or to issue the commands one at a time to install on the command line.